 🔑 Classroom accommodations that can help children with ADHD include: private signals between a teacher and the student to refocus attention, breaking down instructions into smaller chunks to support working memory, and eliminating distractions with strategies like preferential seating.

 🔑 Mindfulness helps with decreasing anxiety, increasing self-regulation, and and improving focus.
 Using a mindfulness app before beginning schoolwork can help people with ADHD increase focus and get ready to learn.

 🔑 Listening to audiobooks (while following along with the printed text) can help children with dyslexia improve their reading comprehension, because they can spend more effort on comprehending the material and not use up all their energy simply decoding the words.

 AAC Spotlight Slides:

-If you love Talking with Tech, help us develop new content and keep the podcast going!
+Help us develop new content and keep the podcast going strong!
 Support our podcast at patreon.com/talkingwithtech!

-Visit bit.ly/twtpod for access to previous episodes, resources, and CEU credits that you can earn for listening to TWT episodes!
+Visit talkingwithtech.org to access previous episodes, resources, and CEU credits that you can earn for listening to TWT episodes!